ogusarenko/mke-docs/content/docs/configuration/metallb/_index.md

 ## Uninstall MetalLB

-1. Obtain the MKE 4 configuration file.
+1. Obtain the `mke4.yaml` configuration file.

 2. Set the `enabled` field to `false` to disable MetalLB.